 - Poor appetite

 - Vomiting or diarrhea

-If you cat or dog has a bad reaction to flea and tick products such as spot-ons, sprays, or powders, immediately bathe your pet thoroughly with soap and water and follow any instructions from the package insert.
-Call your vet and report problems to the National Pesticide Information Center at 1-800-858-7378.
+If your dog has a bad reaction and you've used a topical product, bathe them right away with soap and water.
+Follow any instructions from the package insert.
+Call your vet and report problems to the National Pesticide Information Center at 800-858-7378.

 It isn't enough to treat your pet.
 You also have to control pests inside and outside your home.
 If you want to use an insect killer in your house, ask your vet or an exterminator which ones are safe around pets and children.

 Take these extra steps to manage fleas indoors:

 - Vacuum daily, including carpets, cushioned furniture, baseboards, and the basement.
 Throw away the vacuum bag or thoroughly wash the canister after each use.

 - Steam-clean regularly, especially areas where your dog sleeps.